PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/strategy.md

 # Phase 2: listings

-For migrating Listing pages, the Grid component was built.
+For migrating Listing pages, the [Grid component][grid-pages] was built.

-[You can read more about it by clicking on this link][grid-pages].

 The chosen layer structure to handle such pages was the following: